 Be patient: While operations appear to return UI control back to the user immediately (i.e. Run Synchronization), some operations are batch processes that run in the background and take some time to complete.

 Always Run Synchronization after integrating a SCUP catalog.
-Doing so ensures the WSUS and Configuration Manager Console gets synchronized.
+Doing so ensures the WSUS and Configuration Manager Console get synchronized.

-Refresh often: Often once a task completes, updates may not appear in the various UI components and you may not see changes take affect.
-Always refresh using the Refresh link or context sensitive menu item.
+Refresh often: Often once a task completes, updates may not appear in the various UI components and you may not see changes take effect.
+Always refresh using the Refresh link or context-sensitive menu item.